Best Day Trip from Rome! Don’t Miss These Epic Spots

 Tuscany Day Trip from Rome

 If visiting hilltop towns and breathtaking scenery and vineyards are your thing, you can’t pass up a day trip to the picturesque Tuscany region.
 If you take a guided tour, you can visit historic and charming medieval towns and sample some of the best wine from the region straight from the vineyard.
-A lot of these tours also include lunch at a traditional Tuscan farmhouse, which was a highlight for me.
-Trust me, the views alone are worth the trip!

 TIP: If you’re planning on renting a car in Europe, make sure to check out Rentalcars.com.
 Also, make sure your car is allowed to cross borders if you plan on driving into different countries.
 Compare car hire here.